Get,

 If you are performing adi mudra for any health problems, makes sure not to replace any kind of traditional care or medicine.
 Consult a doctor before self-medicating or replacing any kind of medication for yoga.5

-With the guidance of an experienced and certified yoga instructor, we can further analyse the risk factors and continue to practice the exercise with precautions.
+With the guidance of an experienced and certified yoga instructor, we can further analyze the risk factors and continue to practice the exercise with precautions.

 Mudras are an age-old effective form of therapy.
 In Sanskrit, ‘adi’ means ‘first’ and mudras define gestures; hence the name ‘primordial mudra’.
 Adi mudra may help guide the energy flow to certain parts of the body.
 It may help improve the flow of oxygen to the body, lower the blood sugar levels and decrease the cortisol levels (stress hormone), thereby perhaps decreasing stress, lowering bad cholesterol and increasing lung capacity.
 It is recommended to perform adi mudra under professional guidance.

-It may help improve the flow of oxygen to the body, lower blood sugar levels, and decrease cortisol levels (stress hormone), thereby decreasing stress, lower bad cholesterol and may increase lung capacity.
+It may help improve the flow of oxygen to the body, lower blood sugar levels, and decrease cortisol levels (stress hormone), thereby decreasing stress, lower bad cholesterol and increasing lung capacity.

 Is adi mudra and adishakti mudra the same?